Shutdown halted crash probes, could cost critical evidence

-The NTSB will start investigations, but with some crashes now weeks old, critical lost evidence “potentially could prevent determination of probable cause for those accidents,” the agency said in a statement.
+The NTSB will start investigations, but with some crashes now weeks old, critical lost evidence “potentially could prevent determination of probable cause for the accidents,” the agency said in a statement.

+The agency also did not have personnel to evaluate six other crashes to decide if teams should be sent out, and it didn’t gather data on another 69 aviation cases, bringing the total number of delayed investigations to 97.

 The highway crash that killed seven people occurred Jan.
 3 on Interstate 75 near Gainesville, Florida.
 A church van packed with children from Louisiana was headed to Walt Disney World when it got caught in the fiery pileup involving two 18-wheelers.
 Seven people, including five of the youngsters and two truck drivers, died in the crash.

-The other vehicle crash involved a tractor-trailer and a school bus New Jersey in which 15 people were hurt, the NTSB said.
-In addition, the agency also didn’t send investigators to three marine accidents that it would have under normal circumstances, the statement said.
+The other vehicle crash involved a tractor-trailer and a school bus in New Jersey in which 15 people were hurt, the NTSB said.

 The NTSB is now deciding whether it should send investigators to the crash scenes, or just go directly to wreckage in storage facilities.

-Note: This story has been corrected to show that 32 people died in the 22 crashes to which the NTSB did not send investigators due to the shutdown.